 Though election officials have vowed to deliver an accurate count, Trump is steering the election dynamics towards the notion that the election results will be unacceptable and has hinted at the likelihood of the election being largely decided by the Supreme Court.
 In similar events, Republicans have already challenged various state laws over the counting of ballots received later than the election date.

 Two significant Supreme Court decisions in the same field: the Pennsylvanian state was approved to take into account the ballots received three days later than 3rd November, the election date, while in the second decision the Supreme Court blocked the count of ballots received in Wisconsin after the election date.
 Due to this, the election official of Wisconsin has urged voters to go for in-person voting rather than mail-in ballots.

 Trump’s push for Barrett has not really settled his success in the upcoming election because before Barrett’s installation in the Supreme Court there was already a conservative majority of 5-3.
-However, Chief Justice John Roberts aligned himself on such sides that resulted in contradictory rulings in the Pennsylvania and Wisconsin cases.
+However, Chief Justice John Roberts aligned himself on such sides resulted in contradictory rulings in the Pennsylvania and Wisconsin cases.
 Confronting this racket, Biden clearly told the media that institutions such as the military would help vacate Trump from the White House if civil unrest ensues.

 Wooing the People

 Another pivotal point that came into the limelight during the presidential debates was the issue of Black Americans who despise Trump and support Joe Biden.
 In the wake of George Floyd’s shooting, protesters took to the streets giving firm rebuttals to the policies of racial injustice.
 The President claimed that the suburbs would be destroyed if Biden were to win the race, and Biden reciprocated by condemning Trump as racist.